CentOS/centos-bootc/docs/usage.md

 ### Using presets

-If nevertheless you want to use presets instead of "static enablement", one recommended pattern to avoid this problem (nd is also somewhat of a best practice anyways) is to use a common prefix (e.g. `examplecorp-` for all of your custom systemd units), resulting in `examplecorp-checkin.service`, `examplecorp-agent.service` etc.
+If nevertheless you want to use presets instead of "static enablement", one recommended pattern to avoid this problem (and is also somewhat of a best practice anyways) is to use a common prefix (e.g. `examplecorp-` for all of your custom systemd units), resulting in `examplecorp-checkin.service`, `examplecorp-agent.service` etc.